Skip to content

 Parsed version object

-Source code in lastversion/lastversion.py
+Source code in src/lastversion/lastversion.py

 def check_version(value):